 - HNTB Corporation was selected as the Project Management/Construction Management (PCM) team to support SBCTA in the Request for Proposal (RFP) process and oversight of the Project. - Through the Request for Qualifications process, the SBCTA Board of Directors elected to proceed with The Boring Company as the Infrastructure Developer. - The RFP process is underway.
 Contract negotiations could affect the schedule and total project cost. - SBCTA and Omnitrans are working on a memorandum of understanding for Omnitrans as the Operations Oversight Agency. - The Project is expected to take approximately four years to complete once the Infrastructure Developer Contract has been awarded. - A phase-in period using human drivers is likely. - SBCTA estimates operating costs of \$2.3 million per year, escalated at 3% annually, upon commencement of the service to fund Omnitrans and the contracted operations in accordance with the Infrastructure Developer contract.

-Project Lead Agency: SBCTA Current Development Phase: PA/ED Complete for Beneficial Use: 2025
+Project Lead Agency: SBCTA Current Development Phase: PA/ED Complete for Beneficial Use: 2025 Funding Plan: The project is funded as shown in the table below.

 ONTARIO INTERNATIONAL AIRPORT (ONT) LOOP (1,000s)